creative-workflow/jquery.tracking/README.md

       },
       {
         class: 'JqueryTrackingFacebookAdapter'
-        channelName: 'fb'                       # -> for trackConversion
+        channelName: 'fb'                       # -> for trackConversion, should equal

       }
     ]